The popular and (sometimes) pugnacious six line wrasse

 - Can be kept in reasonably small tanks (about 20-30 gallons or so)

 - Can be aggressive fish

 - May out-compete shy fish for food

-It is no surprise that the six line wrasse is one of the most popular saltwater aquarium fish.
-Have you keep this fish?
+It is no surprise that the six-line wrasse is one of the most popular saltwater aquarium fish.
+Have you kept this fish?
 If so, share your experiences below.
 Thanks!